otonoma/paranet/README.md

 - Select the cloned create-paranet project folder.

 **Step 4: The Paranet Extension**

 Our extension simplifies viewing, editing, and deploying resources on the Paranet.

-- #TODO - Add Image
+- #TODO - Add Updated Image

 **1. Environment Check**
 - Verify Docker Installation